 How Will AI Help with Waste in the Industry?

 AI and machine learning are dramatically changing the waste industry.
-First, they make it possible for waste haulers to use AI to analyze data, calculate costs, and streamline operations.
-Second, they make it possible for waste haulers to use AI to make smarter decisions about which waste streams to recycle or compost and which to landfill.
+Firstly, they make it possible for waste haulers to use AI to analyze data, calculate costs, and streamline operations.
+Secondly, AI technologies enable industries to make informed decisions regarding waste management.
+This includes determining which waste streams are suitable for recycling and which should be directed to landfills, for which industries may need to rely on roll off dumpster rentals.

 It’s clear from the number of start-ups entering the waste management industry that artificial intelligence (AI) is making big inroads.
 AI could disrupt the way waste is managed and revolutionize how waste operators think about the waste they produce.